 3. Treat yourself to a tea day

 “For a little afternoon fun, have a tea party!
 First, send out small kits to all participants.
 The kits can contain a cup or teacup, a couple of bags of tea, a biscotti, and an agenda.
 Since virtual parties can get a bit noisy at times, it’s a good idea to include a brief agenda for the call.
 This way all participants know what to expect and when to go silent.
-Here’s a small example: Welcome to (Name) Virtual Sprinkle, it’s a zoom – so turn off your camera when you have to ring the bell.
+Here’s a little example: Welcome to (Name) Virtual Sprinkle, it’s a zoom – so turn off your camera when you have to ring the bell.
 Below is an agenda for those who are Type A. We’re having a tea party and some games. “- Nora Sheils, founder of Bridal Bliss

 4. Schedule a DIY spa day